Metric Behaviour of the Magnus Embedding: Preliminaries

-The following Lemma deals with the word-length of elements in $\Gamma=A \wr B$ when $A,B$ are finitely generated.
-It was given by de Cornulier (whose proof we follow here) in the Appendix of \cite{deCo06} in a slightly more general context, and also by Davis and Olshanskii \cite[Theorem 3.4]{DO11}.
-We fix a generating set $X$ for $B$, let $S=X\cup X^{-1}$, and for each $b \in B$ denote the corresponding word-length as $\modulus{b}$.
+The following Lemma formalises this idea.
+A proof of the Lemma, for a slightly more general context, can be found in the Appendix of \cite[Lemma A.1]{deCo06} and also in \cite[Theorem 3.4]{DO11}.
+We fix a finite generating set $X$ for $B$ and for each $b \in B$ denote the corresponding word-length as $\modulus{b}$.
 We consider the left-invariant word metric on $B$, given by $d_B(x,y):=\modulus{x^{-1}y}$.
 Similarly, fix a finite generating set $T$ for $A$ and let $\modulus{\cdot}$ denote the word-length.
 For $f \in A^{(B)}$, let